Usevalad-eng/Qaseio/testCases.md

 ### -fill in Suite name field
 ### -choose Parent suite
 ### -click Create button
-## Expected result: test suit is created
+## Expected result: test suit with expected name is created
 ### Severity: High
 ## 3.2 Delete test suite:
 ### -log in to the app